wrgoldstein/wrgoldstein.github.io/_posts/2019-10-09-business-school.md

     - I read Michael Porter's Competitive Stategy in college, and this didn't build much past that, but did provide some practice thinking through a few situations.
 In general I'm pretty skeptical on high strategy as a concept; one exec at Fonterra said "Execution eats strategy for breakfast" and I think I agree with that sentiment.
 6. Modeling Managerial Decisions
     - I was so hopeful for this class, but it covered basic pop psychology you might find in Thinking Fast and Slow or anything by Cass Sunstein, and some pretty basic excel modeling and probability.
 I did get to learn about linear programming and Solver, which were new to me, so I'm glad to have those in the tool bag.
-    - I created an interactive LP problem solver using Observable: https://observablehq.com/@wrgoldstein/domaine-paul-autard/2
+    - I created an [interactive LP problem solver](https://observablehq.com/@wrgoldstein/domaine-paul-autard/2) using Observable (just a side project).
 7. Customer
     - Basically marketing class.
 There were a few interesting frameworks, like needs benefits analysis, but mostly
 8. Investor